 automatic (writing) - Automatic writing was a technique first used by the Dada and Surrealist artists in the early 20th century, to tap into their subconscious to write poetry (Freud's ideas on the subconscious had been introduced in the early part of the 20th century).
 They would try to connect with their subconscious to access a 'stream of consciousness,' or more 'free' type of poetry.
 Visual artists in these movements also tried to draw or paint "automatically," by allowing their subconscious to play a large part in the creative process.
 The Abstract Expressionists of the 1940's and '50's also used this method, for example, Jackson Pollock's "drip" paintings.

 biomorphic - An attribute related to organic, since it describes images derived from biological or natural forms; it was a term frequently used in early- to mid-20th century art.
-The art of Miro, Arp and Calder contains examples of these simplified organic forms.
+The art of Joan Miro, Jean Arp and Alexander Calder contains examples of these simplified organic forms.

 broken color - Broken color was first used by Manet and the Impressionists in 19th century French painting, where color was applied in small "dabs," as opposed to the traditional method of smoothly blending colors and values (lights and darks) together.
 This method results in more of a "patchwork" effect, where the dabs render the facets of light on forms, and/or the planes of the forms' volume, by means of color and value.
 Broken color has continued to be used in much modern and contemporary painting.